andrei-murashev/fedorafig/README.md

 + `pkgs` subentries: Multiple `pkgs` are installed.
 If even one repository is specified, the utility attempts to install all of them from it.
 + `syspath` and `cfgpath` subentries: All contents in the `cfgpath` subentries are copied to all `syspath` subentries.
 + `script` subentries: Just runs all the scripts specified in the entry in order.

-### Self-uninstall
-Uninstalls itself.
-You will also be able to specify to remove the configuration directory.

 ### Support for different shells
 You will be able to specify which scripts are run with what shell.
 You can make a `shell` subentry above some `script` subentries, and the following scripts will be executed with that shell, unless the shell is respecified, in which case the scripts succeeding the respecification are run with the respecified shell.